styleguidist/react-docgen-typescript/README.md

 ## Thanks to contributors

+@RoystonS Royston Shufflebotham - complete parser rewrite that use typescript parser in much better way and overcome many issues of previous implementation

 @JocD Jacques Dukes - complete support for functional components and much more

 @sapegin Artem Sapegin - fix for compatibility with react-styleguidist v5